DHTMLX/docs-spreadsheet/docs/api/spreadsheet_setactivesheet_method.md

 ### Description

-@short: sets the active sheet by its id
+@short: Sets the active sheet by its id

 ### Usage